Step-By-Step Core Data Migration

 }

-It's possible to have multiple mapping models between versions, (this can be especially useful when migrating large data sets) in this post in an attempt to keep things simple I assume only one mapping model but if you need to support multiple mappings you would transform the mapping property into an array.
+It's possible to have multiple mapping models between versions (this can be especially useful when migrating large data sets).
+In this post, in an attempt to keep things simple, I assume only one mapping model, but if you need to support multiple mappings, you would transform the

-First, lets create a representation of what a model version is:
+First, let's create a representation of what a model version is:

-enum CoreDataVersion: Int {
+enum CoreDataVersion: String, CaseIterable {

-case version1 = 1
+case version1 = "CoreDataMigration_Example"

-case version2
+case version2 = "CoreDataMigration_Example 2"

-return "CoreDataMigration_Example"
+return allCases.last!

 }